The Nude Bomb: Production

-Reception and aftermath
+Release and reception

 The film was received poorly by critics.
 It currently stands at a 17% rating on Rotten Tomatoes, based on 18 reviews.
-It was a box-office disappointment, grossing $14.7 million on a $8.5 million budget.

-The film was nominated for a Golden Raspberry Award for Worst Picture.
+It grossed $14.7 million on a $8.5 million budget.
+The film was nominated for a Golden Raspberry Award for Worst Picture at the 1st Golden Raspberry Awards.
+On May 23, 1982, NBC broadcast the film on television as part of its Movie of the Week for the first time under an alternate title, The Return of Maxwell Smart.

 Nearly a decade later another revival film was produced, this time for TV, on ABC.
 Get Smart, Again! featured most of the surviving original cast members (including Feldon as Agent 99) and ignored the events that took place in The Nude Bomb in order to maintain continuity with the original series.
 This was followed by a short-lived revival TV series for Fox.
 A feature film remake of the series was a box-office success in 2008, grossing $230,685,453 worldwide.

-TV premiere

-On May 23, 1982, NBC, broadcast the film on television as part of its Movie of the Week for the first time under an alternate title, The Return of Maxwell Smart.

 Home media

 The movie was released on VHS for the first time by MCA/Universal Home Video in 1991.
 The film was released on Region 1 DVD on August 26, 2008. and Region 4 on October 30, 2009.
 It was released in Australia on Blu-ray on June 22, 2016.
 Kino Lorber released a Blu-ray edition of the film on December 10, 2019, featuring new extras, including TV and radio spots, behind the scenes galleries as well as a commentary track by Alan Spencer, who wrote jokes for Adams on the film's set.